farahalebous/jordan-tourism-website/backend/README.md

 ```

 ### POST /generate
-Generates a personalized itinerary based on user preferences using OpenAI GPT.
+Generates a personalized itinerary based on user preferences using a rule-based system (no external APIs required).

 **Request Body:**
 ```json